ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Act as a server, by listening for incoming connections, receiving requests, and sending responses, see {{server-example}}.
-- Act as a client, by connecting to a remote endpoint using Initiate, sending requests, and receiving responses, see {{client-example}}.
+- Act as a client, by connecting to a Remote Endpoint using Initiate, sending requests, and receiving responses, see {{client-example}}.
-- Act as a peer, by connecting to a remote endpoint using Rendezvous while simultaneously waiting for incoming Connections, sending Messages, and receiving Messages, see {{peer-example}}.
+- Act as a peer, by connecting to a Remote Endpoint using Rendezvous while simultaneously waiting for incoming Connections, sending Messages, and receiving Messages, see {{peer-example}}.

-The examples in this section presume that a transport protocol is available between the endpoints that provides Reliable Data Transfer, Preservation of data ordering, and Preservation of Message Boundaries.
+The examples in this section presume that a transport protocol is available between the Locala and Remopt Endpoints that provides Reliable Data Transfer, Preservation of data ordering, and Preservation of Message Boundaries.
 In this case, the application can choose to receive only complete messages.